Andrea-Augello/Binary-calculator/README.md

 The aim of the course is for the student to know the necessary advanced concepts to the comprehension of the structure of embedded elaboration systems.
 And also have deep knowledge of embedded system programming.

 The following discussion describes the aim, structure, behavior, and usage of the developed system.
-It also reports the design and implementation choices made every development phase.
+It also reports the design and implementation choices made during every development phase.

 The __hardware__ section briefly describes what components will be used in this project and the rationale behind some of those choices.
 The __environment__ section outlines the characteristics of the software tools used to load and run the code.